chipsalliance/playground/readme.md

 You can use this template and start your own job by appending commits on it.
 GitHub Action will automatically bump all dependencies, you can merge or rebase `sequencer/master` to your branch.

 ## System Dependencies
-Currently, only support **Arch Linux and Debian** sid, you can PR your own distributions, like Mac Homebrew, Fedora.
+Currently, only support **Arch Linux, macOS and Debian sid**, you can PR your own distributions, like Fedora.
 **Notice Ubuntu and CentOS is unacceptable, since they have a stale package repository, not possible use official package manager to install these requirements, if you insist using them, please install requirements below by your self.**
 * GNU Make
   - Arch Linux: make
   - Debian: make
+  - Homebrew: make
 * git
   - Arch Linux: git
   - Debian: git
+  - Homebrew: git
 * mill
   - Arch Linux: mill
+  - Homebrew: mill
 * wget
   - Arch Linux: wget
   - Debian: wget
+  - Homebrew: wget
 * GNU Parallel
   - Arch Linux: parallel
   - Debian: parallel
+  - Homebrew: parallel
+* Device Tree Compiler
+  - Arch Linux: dtc
+  - Debian: device-tree-compiler
+  - Homebrew: dtc

 ## SanityTests
 This package is the standalone tests to check is bumping correct or not, served as the unittest, this also can be a great example to illustrate usages.

 **NOTICE: SanityTests also contains additional system dependencies:**
+**SanityTests do not support Mac, since LLVM package doesn't contain lld. **
 * clang: bootrom cross compiling and veriltor C++ -> binary compiling
   - Arch Linux: clang
   - Debian: clang